-- 3. Hazlewood Act (Tex.
+3. Hazlewood Act (Tex.
 Ed.
-Code § 54.203 (a) & (b)) - Certain veterans who have served a minimum of 180 days on active military duty and who have received an honorable discharge, who were residents of Texas at the time of entry into the service, who have resided in Texas for at least the twelve-month period before the date of registration, and whose entitlement to educational benefits under federal legislation (financial aid) has been exhausted are eligible for exemption from the payment of tuition and fees at public schools.
+Code § 54.203 (a) & (b))

+Certain veterans who have served a minimum of 180 days on active military duty and who have received an honorable discharge, who were residents of Texas at the time of entry into the service, who have resided in Texas for at least the twelve-month period before the date of registration, and whose entitlement to educational benefits under federal legislation (financial aid) has been exhausted are eligible for exemption from the payment of tuition and fees at public schools.
 Applicants are not exempted from the payment of property deposits, fees, lodging or board.
-These exemptions also apply to children of members of the Armed Forces killed in action or who died while in the service and to the children of members of the Texas National Guard and Texas Air National Guard killed since January 1, 1946, while on duty.
-The benefits are extended to the children of members or injury connected with service in the Armed Forces.
+These exemptions also apply to children of members of the Armed Forces killed in action or who died while in the service and to the children of members of the Texas National Guard and

+Texas Air National Guard killed since January 1, 1946, while on duty.
+The benefits are extended to the children of members of the Armed Forces who are missing in action or whose death is documented by the armed services as being directly caused by illness or injury connected with service in the Armed Forces.
 Benefits are also available to children of Texas veterans who are totally disabled for employability.
-To obtain this exemption, the veteran or his/her dependent should furnish the following documents to the VA Certifying Official in the Student Financial Aid Office: - a.
+To obtain this exemption, the veteran or his/her dependent should furnish the following documents to the VA Certifying Official in the Student Financial Aid Office:

+- a.
 A certified copy of discharge papers, - b.
 A letter from the Veterans Administration or other proof that the veteran's benefits have been exhausted, and - c.
 Verification that federal financial aid is not available.